dreamportdev/Osdev-Notes/99_Appendices/C_Language_Info.md

     );
 ```

-*Not here how eax and ecx are clobbered here, but since they're specified as outputs the compiler implicitly knows this.*
+*Note here how eax and ecx are clobbered here, but since they're specified as outputs the compiler implicitly knows this.*

 Let's dig into the syntax:

-* First thing to know is that the order of opreands is source, destination
+* First thing to know is that the order of operands is source, destination
-* When a %% is used to identify a register, it means that it is an operand (it's value is provided in the operand section), otherwise a sinle % is used.
+* When a %% is used to identify a register, it means that it is an operand (it's value is provided in the operand section), otherwise a single % is used.
 * Every operand has it's own constraint, that is the letter in front of the variable referred in the oprand section
 * If an operand is output then it will have a "=" in front of constraint (for example "=a")
 * The operand variable is specified next to the constraint between brackets